-'''

-A List of elements that represent Dependencies (GAV-
+List of elements that represent Dependencies (GAV-

 Triple) for this program.
 The elements are

 formatted as:

+An object containing 2 different properties.

-An object containing 2 different properties:
+An object containing 2 different properties.

 A property with name identifier, that contains The

 GAV-Triple identifying a dependency, i.e. a

 required Maven library.
 The property is

 formatted as:

 An object containing 3 different properties:

 A property with name groupId.
 The property is

 formatted as: A text value

+Iormatted as.
+A text value

-A property with name artifactId.
+A property with name artifactid.
 The property is

 formatted as: A text value

 A property with name version.
 The property is

 formatted as: A text value

 A property with name scope, that contains The

-Maven scope of this dependency.
+Mayen scope of this dependency.
 The property

 is formatted as: A text value

-'''
+IS IDIMALLED AS: A LEXE VALUE